Pretty Woman: Development

 The film was initially conceived as a dark drama about prostitution in Los Angeles in the 1980s.
-The relationship between Vivian and Edward also originally involved controversial themes, including Vivian being addicted to drugs; part of the deal was that she had to stay off cocaine for a week.
+The relationship between Vivian and Edward also originally included Vivian being addicted to drugs; part of the deal was that she had to stay off cocaine for a week.
 Edward eventually throws her out of his car and drives off.
 The original script by J. F. Lawton, called 3000, ended with Vivian and her prostitute friend on the bus to Disneyland.
 Producer Laura Ziskin considered these elements detrimental to a sympathetic portrayal of Vivian, and they were removed or assigned to Kit.
 The deleted scenes have been found, and some were included on the DVD released for the film's 15th anniversary.
-In one, Vivian tells Edward, "I could just pop ya good and be on my way", indicating her lack of interest in "pillow talk".
+In one, Vivian tells Edward, "I could just pop ya good and be on my way," indicating her lack of interest in "pillow talk."
 In another, she is confronted by a drug dealer, Carlos, then rescued by Edward when the limo driver Darryl gets his gun out.

 Though inspired by such films as Wall Street and The Last Detail, the film bears a resemblance to Pygmalion myths: particularly George Bernard Shaw's play of the same name, which also formed the basis for the Broadway musical My Fair Lady.
-It was Walt Disney Studios then-president Jeffrey Katzenberg who insisted the film be re-written as a modern-day fairy tale and love story, as opposed to the original dark drama.
-It was pitched to Touchstone Pictures and re-written as a romantic comedy.
-The title 3000 was changed because Disney executives thought it sounded like a title for a science fiction film.
+Walt Disney Studios then-president Jeffrey Katzenberg insisted the film be rewritten as a modern-day fairy tale and love story, as opposed to the original dark drama.
+It was pitched to Touchstone Pictures and rewritten as a romantic comedy.
+The title 3000 was changed because Disney executives thought it sounded like a title for a science-fiction film.